stonier/graveyard_rocon_planning/capabilities.rst

 - **name**: This should be semantically more specific than the name of the Capability being redefined
 - **remappings**: ``from`` -> ``to`` mapping for topics, services, etc...

 The purpose of `Semantic Capabilities`_ is to provide a simple way to provide the same interface, but under a name and name space which introduces some semantic meaning to the Interface.
-For example, FrontRGBCamera might be a Semantic Capability which inherits from the more generic, but identical RGBCamera Capability.
+For example, FrontRGBCamera might be a Semantic Capability which redefines a more generic, but functionally identical, RGBCamera Capability.
 FrontRGBCamera may also remap all topics which start with ``/camera`` in the RGBCamera Capability to topics which start with ``/front_camera``.

 `Semantic Capabilities`_ have their own providers separate from the parent Capability.
 Providers cannot provide for both a Capability and one of its child `Semantic Capabilities`_ because they might demand different topic, service, etc... interfaces.